AnthonyArfaux/htrdr_kmin/README.md

 # `htrdr`

-`htrdr` evaluates the intensity at any position (probe) of the scene, in any direction, in the presence of surfaces and an absorbing and diffusing semi-transparent medium, both for radiation sources that are internal to the medium (longwave) or external to the medium (shortwave).
+`htrdr` evaluates the intensity at any position (probe) of the scene, in any direction, in the presence of *surfaces* and an *absorbing and diffusing semi-transparent medium*, for both *internal* (longwave) or *external* (shortwave) *radiation sources*.
 The intensity is calculated using the *Monte-Carlo* method: a number of optical paths are simulated backward, from the probe position and into the medium.
 Various algorithms are used, depending on the specificities of the nature and shape of the radiation source.

 Applications are theoretically possible to any configuration.
 However, it all eventually comes down to the possibility of using the physical data of interest, in their most common formats, in each scientific community. `htrdr` is currently suitable for three main application fields:

-1. *Plane-parallel atmospheric radiative transfer*: a clear-sky atmosphere is vertically stratified, cloud thermodynamic data is provided on 3D rectangular grid, and surface optical properties can be provided for an arbitrary number of materials.
+1. *Atmospheric radiative transfer:* a clear-sky atmosphere is vertically stratified, neglecting Earth sphericity, and described in terms of absorption coefficients as a function of height and spectral quadrature point as per a correlated-k model.
+Cloud physical properties are provided on a 3D rectangular grid.
+Surface geometrical and optical properties can be provided for an arbitrary number of geometries.
 Internal radiation and solar radiation are taken into account.

 2. *Combustion* processes: thermodynamic data is provided at the nodes of an unstructured tetrahedral mesh, while surface properties can still be